 - Show quick setting

-These functions are sure to prove to a more than capable substitute for the home and back buttons, and this service does not access your sensitive data.
+These functions are sure to prove to be a more than capable substitute for the home and back buttons, and this service does not access your sensitive data.

 2. Button Savior App